mcbieda/llm-from-scratch/README.md

 # llm-from-scratch
-Building an LLM from scratch with my own mods and experiments
+Building an LLM from scratch (based on the Raschka book - see below) with my own mods and experiments

+## tl;dr
+A well-structured repo that will allow you to easily study, train, modify, and examine gpt-2 scale LLMs.
+Based on "Build an LLM from Scratch" by Raschka but unlike his repo, divided into functional sections as opposed to chapters for learning.
+Very easy to install under WSL2-Ubuntu or onto google drive for use with colaboratory.
+Simple notebooks that run some basic experiments.

 ## IMPORTANT
 **MUCH MORE TO COME!
 I will be uploading more interesting notebooks soon, final stages of polishing them**